denalisun/mc-overhaul/README.md

             - Takes 1 at a time
             - 5 second cooldown
             - 14 block range
+            - Can attach a scope by dropping a Spyglass and a Musket
         - Blunderbuss
             - Shotgun-style firearm
                 - Uses Musket Balls (4x)